markobakic-srb/admin-code-search/readme.txt

 = What files are searched? =

-The plugin searches active plugin files, the active theme, and the parent theme if different.
+The plugin searches files in active plugins, the active theme, and the parent theme (if used).
+Inactive plugins and themes are not included.

 = Can I search file types other than PHP? =

 Yes.
-Enter comma-separated extensions such as `php,inc,module`.
+You can define custom file extensions (for example: php, js, css, inc).

+= Does this affect site performance? =

+Search runs only when you perform it manually in the admin.
+It does not run in the background or affect frontend performance.

+= Does this plugin modify any files? =

+No. The plugin is read-only and does not change any files.

+= Is any data sent outside my site? =

+No. All searches are performed locally on your server.

+== Screenshots ==

+1. Admin Code Search interface in Tools → Code Search
+2. Search input with custom file extensions
+3. Results showing matches across plugin and theme files
+4. Detailed result with file path, line number, and highlighted match

 == Changelog ==

 = 1.0.0 =
 * Initial public release.

-== Screenshots ==

-1. Admin Code Search interface in Tools → Code Search.
-2. Search results showing matching lines inside plugin and theme files.